-When Trident receives a report from a student that he or she has been the victim of sexual misconduct including dating violence, domestic violence, sexual assault or stalking, Trident will provide the reporting individual with a written explanation of his or her rights and options.
-Trident will provide the reporting individual with written notification to students regarding existing counseling, health, mental health, victim advocacy, legal assistance, student financial aid and other services available for victims both within Trident and in the community.
+When Trident receives a report that someone has been the victim of sexual misconduct including dating violence, domestic violence, sexual assault or stalking, Trident will provide the reporting individual with a written explanation of his or her rights and options.
+Trident will provide the reporting individual with written notification regarding existing counseling, health, mental health, victim advocacy, legal assistance, student financial aid and other services available for victims both within Trident and in the community.
 If the reporting individual is not the complainant, and the identity of the complainant is made known to Trident, Trident will provide written notification to the Complainant.